modiyesha-dot/Data_science_internship/README.md

 - Understood the importance of preprocessing in Data Science.
 - Gained hands-on experience with Pandas data cleaning functions.

+- ## Day 6 - Data Filtering, Column Selection and Sorting Using Pandas

+### Objective
+Perform data filtering, column selection, and sorting operations on a cleaned dataset using Pandas.

+### Dataset
+Career Readiness Dataset containing student academic and skill-related information.

+### Technologies Used
+- Python
+- Pandas
+- CSV Dataset

+### Tasks Performed
+- Loaded cleaned CSV dataset
+- Selected required columns from the dataset
+- Filtered rows based on specific conditions
+- Displayed filtered records
+- Sorted dataset using CGPA and other attributes
+- Analyzed selected data for better understanding
+- Saved sorted dataset as a new CSV file

+### Features
+- Column Selection
+- Row Filtering
+- Conditional Data Extraction
+- Data Sorting
+- Data Exploration
+- Pandas DataFrame Operations
+- Sorted Dataset Export

+### Concepts Covered
+- Pandas DataFrame
+- Filtering with Conditions
+- Selecting Multiple Columns
+- Sorting Values
+- Data Analysis Fundamentals

+### Learning Outcome
+- Learned how to filter data using conditions.
+- Understood column selection techniques in Pandas.
+- Gained experience in sorting and organizing datasets.
+- Improved data manipulation skills using Pandas.
+- Learned how to save processed and sorted data into a new CSV file.

 ---

 ## Project Overview

 ### Smart Career Readiness Analytics System